Manage portal access using role-based access control

 This team consists of security experts and are authorized to see and perform all actions from the portal.

-Microsoft Defender ATP RBAC is designed to support your tier- or role-based model of choice and gives you granular control over what roles can see, devices they can access, and actions they can take.
+Defender for Endpoint RBAC is designed to support your tier- or role-based model of choice and gives you granular control over what roles can see, devices they can access, and actions they can take.
 The RBAC framework is centered around the following controls:

 Control who can take specific action

-- Create custom roles and control what Microsoft Defender ATP capabilities they can access with granularity.
+- Create custom roles and control what Defender for Endpoint capabilities they can access with granularity.

 Control who can see information on specific device group or groups